ekaterinadvolkova/VK-Super-App-Kit/README.md

 * The cells contain time of the event and the sensor indications. <br>
 * The task is to write an MVP without using external dependencies.<br>

+## Solution
+Since the task did not mention the meaning of MVP, I assume it is a **Minimum viable product**, meaning the solution should be working with minimum requirements.

+The test data is generated in JSON format